nikkNizz/Drawish/README.md

 ##### Selection and keyboard
 You can create a selection by entering the coordinates from the keyboard from the "Sizes->Sizes->[Create selection]" menu.
 To move the selection finely with the keyboard use the A (left), Q or W (up), S (right), Z or X (down) keys.
+For copy/paste you can use Ctrl+C and Ctrl+V keys.
 To delete the selection, press the **del** key on the keyboard.This will also destroy the area.

 ##### Pixel to active color in selection